56 Different Types of Ants in Louisiana

 Formica gracilis, more commonly known as the graceful twig ant, is one of the most common types of ants in Louisiana.

-They are also one of the smallest and most agile ants, so they are hard to catch.
+They are also among the smallest and most agile ants, so they are hard to catch.

 Their size can often cause them to be mistaken for a termite, but their unique coloration and nesting habits should help you identify them.